How Many Syringes Does a Non-Surgical Facelift Actually Take?

 When hollowness under the eyes contributes to a tired look.
 Typically 0.5–1 syringe per side.

-For most clients coming in for a true full-face non-surgical facelift — meaning multiple zones, not just one area — the realistic range is 4–8 syringes of HA filler, with Botox lifting points added separately.
-Some clients need less.
-Some need more.
+For most clients coming in for a true full-face non-surgical facelift — multiple zones, not just one area — the realistic range is 4–8 syringes of HA filler, with Botox lifting points added separately.
+Some need less, some more.
 This is why a consultation and facial assessment comes first.

 The goal is the result, not the number.
 A well-placed 4-syringe plan can look more lifted and natural than a poorly planned 8-syringe plan.
 Mapping the face correctly matters more than the volume used.